TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 10/Acts 10.14.md

 ---

-But Peter said, Not so, Lord; for I have never eaten anything that is common and unclean.
+But Peter said, "Not so, Lord; for I have never eaten anything that is common or unclean."